Frosthaven/Wildstar_uiMapper/dev-source/README.md

    map    = "theColorPicked",
    format = "hex",            --hex "FFFFFF"   rgba {r=255,g=255,b=255,a=1}   table {255, 255, 255,1)
-   dec    = true,             --numbers will go from 0-1 instead of 0-255 onchange = function(wndControlButton)
+   dec    = true,             --numbers will go from 0-1 instead of 0-255 alpha  = true,             --enable the alpha channel for this color onchange = function(wndControlButton)
       --the user has selected a color from the color picker end,
 })
 ```
-This method creates a color picker button the user can use to select a color from. the format will be auto-detected from your mapped variable.
-The dec parameter is also optional, and will assume false unless present.
+This method creates a color picker button the user can use to select a color from.
+The format will be auto-detected from your mapped variable.

+The optional dec parameter defaults to false unless set to true, and formats the color levels between 0-1 instead of 0-255.

 Best practices suggest picking a format you want to work with and not mixing and matching them as you update your addon, but the optional format parameter can ensure you get a specific format back in most cases.

+The optional alpha parameter defaults to false unless set to true, and enables an alpha channel slider for the color.
+This parameter will be ignored if you are using hex color format.

 ---
 ### :slider(```{table}```)